dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 To access the saved queries in Google Sheets:
 1. Open the hamburger menu in Google Sheets.
-2. Navigate to "Saved Queries" to access the ones available to you.
+2. Navigate to **Saved Queries** to access the ones available to you.
 3. You can also select **Build Selection**, which allows you to explore from the existing query.
 This won't change the original query that's defined in the code.
   - For saved queries, if you use a `WHERE` filter in a query, Google Sheets displays the advanced syntax for this filter.